snovvcrash/usbrip/README.md

 ~/usbrip$ rm tmpcron
 ```

+### `uninstall.sh`

 To uninstall usbrip use:

 ```
-~/usbrip$ chmod +x installers/uninstall.sh
+~/usbrip$ chmod +x ./installers/uninstall.sh

-# When -a switch is enabled, not only the usbrip project directory is deleted, but also all the storages and usbrip logs are deleted too
-~/usbrip$ sudo installers/uninstall.sh [-a/--all]
+~/usbrip$ sudo ./installers/uninstall.sh [-a/--all]
 ```

+* When `-a` switch is enabled, not only the usbrip project directory is deleted, but also all the storages and usbrip logs are deleted too.

 And don't forget to remove the cron job.

-When installed, the usbrip uses the following paths:

-* `/opt/usbrip/` — project's main directory;
-* `/var/opt/usbrip/usbrip.ini` — usbrip configuration file: keeps passwords for 7zip storages
-* `/var/opt/usbrip/storage/` — USB event storages: `history.7z` and `violations.7z` (created during the installation process);
-* `/var/opt/usbrip/log/` — usbrip logs (recommended to log usbrip activity when using crontab, see `usbrip/cron/usbrip.cron`);
-* `/var/opt/usbrip/trusted/` — list of trusted USB devices (created during the installation process);
-* `/usr/local/bin/usbrip` — symlink to the `/opt/usbrip/venv/bin/usbrip` script.

 Usage
 ==========